ucsc/site-slugstrong/support-for-students/campus-services.md

   <tr>
     <td><b>Bookstore</b></td>
-    <td>Open 8:30 am to 5 p.m.
+    <td>Open 8:30 am to 4 p.m.
 Closed Saturday and Sunday.
-The bookstore will be closed to walk-in shopping.
-Online orders can be picked up at the will-call window.</td>
+Will-call window open from 8:30 am to 4 pm.
+In-store shopping open from 10 am to 3 pm.
+Effective Sept.
+28, the Bookstore will be open 9 a.m. to 3 p.m.
+Monday through Friday.
+Closed Saturday and Sunday.</td>
     <td><a href="https://slugstore.ucsc.edu/">Website</a></td>
   </tr>